 A good VPN protocol will make your data impossible to understand and therefore useless

 The following discussion will help you to understand the major differences between different types of VPN Protocols.
 We will explain how these differences impact your security and what are the pros and cons of each VPN protocol.

 #PPTP VPN Protocol

-Without doubt, not the best VPN protocol if you deeply care about your security.
+Without a doubt, not the VPN protocol to use if you deeply care about your security.

 Advantages of PPTP VPN Protocol

 There are several advantages to PPTP, which is why it is often seen being used by companies and individuals.
 These advantages include: